laravel-mix/laravel-mix/docs/extract.md

 In effect, we pay a small HTTP request penalty, in exchange for improved long-term caching.

-> **Laravel Users:** You alternatively have access to a `elixirAssets('js')` function that will dynamically create these script tags for you.
+> **Laravel Users:** You alternatively have access to a `mix('js/app.js')` function that will dynamically create these script tag for you.

 ### What's That Manifest File?

 Webpack compiles with a small bit of run-time code, to assist with its job.
 When not using `mix.extract()`, this code is invisible to you, and lives inside your bundle file.
 However, if we want to split our code and allow for long-term caching, that runtime code needs to live somewhere.
-As such, Elixir will extract it to its own file as well.
+As such, mix will extract it to its own file as well.
 This way, both your vendor and manifest files can be cached as long as possible.